 10. The Cafe / Taco / Pizza Place

 Last but not least, you must try the tacos at “the Coffee House“.
 We got it recommended from various people and new, that´s a place we needed to check out.
-Not only are the tacos great and the crepes filled rich with nutella, also the staff was very humble and kind.
+Not only are the tacos great and the crepes filled rich with Nutella, but also the staff was very humble and kind.
 The Coffee House is a small place – just recently they added tables and seats.
-They offer strong wifi and coffee as well as nice fruit juices and traditional maroccan tea.
-A must visit!
+They offer strong wifi and coffee as well as nice fruit juices and traditional Moroccan tea.
+A must-visit!

 Some tips when going to Imsouane

 First of all: there are no ATMs!
-Make sure you have enough cash on you, to pay your accommodation, food, surf rental or whatever you are planning to do there!
+Make sure you have enough cash on you, to pay for your accommodation, food, surf rental, or whatever you are planning to do there!

 There is a lovely little town, just north of Imsouane, where we went to the souk – as shopping is a little bit more expensive in Imsouane!
 If you are planning to cook for yourself, you can consider doing a bigger shopping at the souks before you enter Imsouane.

 I am sorry to say: but Imsouane is not a secret anymore, there is a lot of building going on there and I am not sure how long it can still hold on to the idyllic vibe that it has.